webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/plugins-reference/app.md

 #### Summary

-Enables adding custom element plugin in the Editor
+Enables adding new page elements to the page editor.

 #### Type